citra-emu/citra-web/site/content/entry/citra-progress-report-2023-h2/index.md

 # Emulation

 There was a lot of progress this time around in achieving full system emulation.
-Just this year HOME Menu emulation became a reality which unlocked a whole new world of applications that needed care and attension.
+Just this year, HOME Menu emulation became a reality, unlocking a whole new world of applications that needed care and attention.
 Work never ends, does it?

 Last time we mentioned that, while launching games from the HOME menu worked, suspending or re-launching titles was generally hit-or-miss, with some titles crashing outright.
 This is because Citra was not cleaning up kernel objects correctly on process shutdown.
 Games deservedly expect a clean environment when they are launched and any operating system worth its salt is responsible for that.
 A process in HorizonOS is conceptually quite similar to the concept of a process in modern operating systems.
 It has its own address space, child threads, and is responsible for babysitting any kernel objects created by those threads.